 This bill would permit animal control officers and humane law enforcement officers to write a citation when farm animals are kept in cruel conditions including filthy and dirty confinement, exposure to excessive animal waste, garbage, dirty water, noxious odors, or dangerous objects that could injure or kill an animal.

-This bill will clamp down on illegal ivory and rhino horn sales by prohibiting the sale, trade and distribution of these products within our state.
+This bill will clamp down on illegal ivory and rhino horn sales by limiting the sale, trade and distribution of these products within our state.
 It will ensure the Commonwealth doesn’t play a role in the unprecedented global poaching crisis by bringing Massachusetts law in line with federal regulations limiting the trade in ivory and rhino horn.
 Elephants are being killed at an unsustainable rate; 35,000 African elephants were slaughtered in 2012 alone to satisfy the ivory market – an average of 96 per day.
-Of the 5 remaining species of rhinos, 3 are classified as critically endangered.
-Rhino horns are more valuable than gold, procuring up to $65,000 a kilo.
-For this reason, South Africa, home to over 90 percent of the world’s rhino population, saw a record number of poaching in 2014.

 This bill would update a number of provisions in Massachusetts animal cruelty laws to increase reporting, update penalties, and prohibit certain cruel acts.
 This bill builds upon changes to the state’s animal cruelty laws made with passage of the PAWS Act in 2014.

-This bill would ban elephants from traveling shows in MA.
+This bill would ban elephants from traveling shows in Massachusetts.
 While Ringling will be closing its doors, other MA circuses continue to use these majestic animals for entertainment.

 This bill would deter poaching, which is the illegal harming or killing of wildlife, by increasing penalties to bring them in line with other states around the country.
 They would also create an elevated penalty for chronic poachers who repeatedly violate the law.